jdc-cunningham/codeforkc--tagging-tracker/YET_ANOTHER_TODO_LIST.md

 - [ ] write the sync-related APIs

 ### Sync
-- [ ] add user_id field to tables in remote side so client side data is separate this allows the user to not login initially and be able to use the app, client side does not require user id
+- [x] add user_id field to tables in remote side so client side data is separate this allows the user to not login initially and be able to use the app, client side does not require user id
 - [ ] make a full demo account where it has the spreadsheet data synced so anyone signing into app as that user will pull down that new data
+- [ ] check that sync still successfully calls back when you navigate to another page while processing sync

 ### Misc
 - [ ] test on iphone somehow, browserstack is expensive af